 - Chronic Halitosis

-Bad breath that won’t go away could be a sign of a larger issue at play.
-Oral health complications such as gingivitis and cavities often present as an unpleasant odor in your mouth.
+Bad breath that won’t go away could signify a larger issue.
+Oral health complications such as gingivitis and cavities often present an unpleasant odor in your mouth.
 If you’re experiencing halitosis with no explanation and brushing or rinsing doesn’t help, consult with your dentist to see if an infection is to blame.

 - Increased Tooth Sensitivity